Why Leather Is More Eco-Friendly And Good For The Environment?

 Polyester and faux leather are both fruits in various colors.
 One type of faux leather is really polyester disguised as leather.
 Both materials will have the same characteristics with a little difference.

-Faux leather can sometimes be manufactured using cotton and other materials, although it is usually made from the same petrochemical chemicals as polyester.
+Faux leather can sometimes be manufactured using cotton and other materials, although it is usually made from the same petrochemicals as polyester.
 Both fabrics have a low breathable capacity but are excellent at trapping heat and keeping you comfortable.

 Pleather has a bad reputation for being low-quality, therefore it's generally promoted as "vegan leather" these days.
 Pleather, like vinyl, is essentially plastic (polyurethane or polypropylene) on a rayon backing.
 Both layers of the fabric are petroleum-based, which has a major impact on the environment.